brker/GrapeHealth/index.md

 ## PlantHealth

-PlantHealth is a mobile application that recognize grape plant diseases via image rezongition and chatbot.
+PlantHealth is a mobile application that recognize grape plant diseases via image recognition and chatbot.

 # Group Members